 You can create an Amplitude dashboard and add various visual elements to it to visualize your data.
 Amplitude is highly preferred by managers compared to its competitors.
 The reason is that it makes it easy to extract insights from data.
 Some of the most popular companies that use Amplitude are OrderAhead, StackShare, and Intuit.
 In the next few sections, I will be showing you how to create and edit dashboards in Amplitude.

 Hevo is a No-code Data Pipeline.
-It supports pre-built data integrations from 100+ data sources, including Amplitude.
+It supports pre-built data integrations from 100+ data sources, including Amplitude which is one of Hevo’s free sources.
 Hevo offers a fully managed solution for your data migration process.
 It will automate your data flow in minutes without writing any line of code.
 Its fault-tolerant architecture makes sure that your data is secure and consistent.
 Hevo provides you with a truly efficient and fully-automated solution to manage data in real-time and always have analysis-ready data at your data warehouse.

 Let’s look at some salient features of Hevo:

 Sign up here for a 14-Day Free Trial!